xvonabur/UNIT3D/book/src/backup.md

     ```

     For a complete list of available customization options, see: https://github.com/spatie/db-dumper
-  - `Database_dump_compressor`: The database dump can be compressed to decrease disk space usage.
+  - `database_dump_compressor`: The database dump can be compressed to decrease disk space usage.
 If you do not want any compressor at all, set it to null.
       - Out of the box Laravel-backup supplies: `Spatie\DbDumper\Compressors\GzipCompressor::class`
       - You can also create custom compressor.
 More info on that here: https://github.com/spatie/db-dumper#using-compression

-- `Destination`: Options to modify settings of destination archive/locations
+- `destination`: Options to modify settings of destination archive/locations
-  - `Filename_prefix`: The filename prefix used for the backup zip file.
+  - `filename_prefix`: The filename prefix used for the backup zip file.
-  - `Disks`: The disk names on which the backups will be stored.
+  - `disks`: The disk names on which the backups will be stored.

-- `Temporary_directory`: The directory where the temporary files will be stored.
+- `temporary_directory`: The directory where the temporary files will be stored.

-- `Notifications`: You can get notified when specific events occur.
+- `notifications`: You can get notified when specific events occur.
 Out of the box you can use 'mail' and 'slack'.
      - For Slack you need to install laravel/slack-notification-channel.
      - You can also use your own notification classes, just make sure the class is named after one of the `Spatie\Backup\Events` classes.

-- `Notifiable`: Here you can specify the notifiable to which the notifications should be sent.
+- `notifiable`: Here you can specify the notifiable to which the notifications should be sent.
 The default notifiable will use the variables specified in this config file.
   - The default settings include built-in support for both mail and slack notifications.

-- `Monitor_backups`: Here you can specify which backups should be monitored.
+- `monitor_backups`: Here you can specify which backups should be monitored.
 If a backup does not meet the specified requirements the `UnHealthyBackupWasFound` event will be fired.
 Here is where you can set both standard time period between backups and the maximum amount of storage to use before considering unhealthy.

-- `Cleanup`: The strategy that will be used to cleanup old backups.
+- `cleanup`: The strategy that will be used to cleanup old backups.
 The default strategy  will keep all backups for a certain amount of days.
 After that period only a daily backup will be kept.
 After that period only weekly backups will be kept and so on.
 No matter how you configure it the default strategy will never delete the newest backup.
-  - `Keep_all_backups_for_days`: The number of days for which backups must be kept.
+  - `keep_all_backups_for_days`: The number of days for which backups must be kept.
-  - `Keep_daily_backups_for_days`: The number of days for which daily backups must be kept.
+  - `keep_daily_backups_for_days`: The number of days for which daily backups must be kept.
-  - `Keep_weekly_backups_for_weeks`: The number of weeks for which one weekly backup must be kept.
+  - `keep_weekly_backups_for_weeks`: The number of weeks for which one weekly backup must be kept.
-  - `Keep_monthly_backups_for_months`: The number of months for which one monthly backup must be kept.
+  - `keep_monthly_backups_for_months`: The number of months for which one monthly backup must be kept.
-  - `Keep_yearly_backups_for_years`: The number of years for which one yearly backup must be kept.
+  - `keep_yearly_backups_for_years`: The number of years for which one yearly backup must be kept.
-  - `Delete_oldest_backups_when_using_more_megabytes_than`: After cleaning up the backups remove the oldest backup until this amount of megabytes has been reached.
+  - `delete_oldest_backups_when_using_more_megabytes_than`: After cleaning up the backups remove the oldest backup until this amount of megabytes has been reached.

-- `Security`: This option sets the encryption properties for the outer archive of your backups.
+- `security`: This option sets the encryption properties for the outer archive of your backups.
-  - `Password`: Set by default to use the `APP_KEY` variable from the `.env` file.
+  - `password`: Set by default to use the `APP_KEY` variable from the `.env` file.
-  - `Encryption`: Set by default to use the encryption helper.
+  - `encryption`: Set by default to use the encryption helper.

 ---